 The 24-channel Mini Maestro 24 raises the performance bar for serial servo controllers with features such as a native USB interface and internal scripting control.

-This is a direct drive 4WD base Programmable robot kit that uses Nexus mecanum wheels and hubs.
-This robot platform is meant for indoor robotics.
+This is a Pre Built direct drive 4WD base Programmable robot kit that uses Nexus mecanum wheels and hubs.
+Its a Arduino robot platform for indoor robotics.
 It can vector in any direction.
-It makes a great Autonomous Robot.
+Customized version of TP-142-004.